 How we ranked

-To evaluate krill oil, we took stock of all of the options on the market, evaluating them on their levels of three key bioactive compounds.
+High omega 3 content, especially DHA and EPA.
 First and most important was the omega 3 fatty acid content, which can be measured directly by the levels of DHA and EPA.

 These are two specific kinds of omega-3 fatty acids that have been directly connected through strong experimental research to better cardiovascular health.
 As such, we put a heavy weight in our rankings on the levels of EPA and DHA.